NoComplyDev/CRTAP/README.md

 >
 >In the future, this project may be expanded upon in the form of a fully-fledged Beacon alternative.
 This would be a massive undertaking for a single dev considering the amount of content, the cost of serving said content, and the features that I'd want to include to make it what I believe Beacon should have been when it launched.
 >
 >It will likely take the form of an app that references locally-stored data rather than pulling from a server (the entire archive would need to be downloaded to the local machine for the app to function) as hosting 1.4TB+ of data to X number of users would be completely impractical.
 There *may* be scope for such an app to include the option to stream from YouTube/Beacon instead but a lot of content would be missing.

-Potential ongoing issue: As of 2026-01-15 Beacon has (possibly) adjusted their upload format - error print returns non-monotonic DTS and video appears slightly choppy upon download.
-Could just be an issue with one specific file or (worse) with how VDH handles a new format.
-Will investigate if issue persists over multiple uploads.

 ## Core Archival Purposes